1994 Japanese electoral reform: LDP dominance

 The 1955 system saw the emergence of two main parties, the LDP and the Japanese Socialist Party (JSP).
 The LDP was created in November 1955 by the combination of two conservative parties, Japan Democratic Party and Liberal Party.
-This, plus the reformation of the JSP, created a "one and a half party system", as oftentimes the LDP had twice as many seats as the opposition within the legislation.
+This, plus the reformation of the JSP, created a "one and a half party system", as oftentimes the LDP had twice as many seats as the opposition within the legislature.
 Following this, the LDP remained in power for the next 38 years until 1993.
 The LDP was made up of many powerful factions within the party which acted as "parties within a party".
 These factions generally conducted deals with each other behind closed doors to choose the next prime minister, and in return, the prime minister made sure to allocate Cabinet positions across all factions.
 These factions played a major role in influencing the LDP's policies and agendas.

 Although the previous system began as a "one and a half party system", over time, the opposition splintered.
 Meanwhile, the LDP came to dominate the government by winning reelection after reelection through a pragmatic approach to gain voters.
 The party also used their incumbency to create strong connections with the bureaucracy and with businesses.
 This relationship was called the Iron Triangle and helped the LDP maintain their power and influence.
 An example of this, called amakudari, is when the LDP would give high-ranking, high-paying corporation jobs to retired bureaucrats in return for government approval for projects (such as public works) that employed companies (such as construction) that supported the LDP.
 This concept was most apparent during Tanaka Kakuei's time as prime minister in the 1970s.

 However, as globalization increased, the isolationist party was forced to open up to foreign companies and investment.
 Increased affluence in the citizens and urbanization also impacted the rural-based LDP's power.
 With urbanization also came liberalization, and citizens' interests and the media started to diversify.
 In addition, the changing demographics to an aging society forced the LDP to start new welfare programs, and introduced the 3% sales tax in 1989 to increase funding, much to the dismay of the voters.
 The economic bubble also collapsed in 1991, bringing a shock to the legitimacy of the LDP.
 Money politics, including business deals between companies and the party, along with pork barrel spending and patronage systems led to finance scandals and corruption, as mentioned below.